HudsonShi/HudsonShi/README.md

 My research interests primarily focus on the following areas:

 - Agent-based Modeling in Transportation 🤖
-- Discrete Optimization in Transport 🚌
+- Discrete Optimization in Transportation 🚌
 - Complex Networks and Systems Engineering in Transportation 🕸️
 - Spatiotemporal Data Mining and Computational Social Science in Transportation 🗺️
-- GIS Spatial Analysis and Spatial Econometrics in Transportation 🌍
+- GIS Spatial Analysis and Geometics in Transportation 🌍

 ---